 A cruise is the best way to discover the Galapagos Islands.
-Explore the islands aboard on these beautiful cruises.
+Explore the islands aboard these beautiful cruises.
 Find your Cruise now!

 LIVE GALAPAGOS CRUISES AVAILABILITY

 If you would like to visit the Galapagos Islands, the best way to do it is to onboard a cruise ship.
-By going on Galapagos Cruises, you will visit two places a day (e.g. bays, islands, rocks, snorkeling spots).
+By going on Galapagos Cruises, you will visit two places a day (e.g. bays, islands, rocks, and snorkeling spots).
 You will get 3 meals a day and, depending on the service, also drinks.

 There are about 70 independent cruise boats on the Galapagos, meaning there are boats available for a wide variety of budgets.
 During the night, you will sail from one spot to the other.
 Galapagos Cruises are a very unique way to discover the beauty of the Galapagos Islands.